 West Liberty in Logan County, Ohio — The American Midwest (Great Lakes)

-Shawnee Nation in Logan County / Shawnee Villages in Logan County
+Shawnee Nation in Logan County

 Inscription.

-[North Side of Marker]:"Shawnee Nation in Logan County"
+"Shawnee Nation in Logan County"

 From the 1770s until 1832, the Logan County area was the homeland to much of the Shawnee Nation.
 Ten villages known as the Upper Mad River towns included the homes of influential leaders Moluntha, Black Hoof, and Blue Jacket.
 The West Liberty area contained three villages: Moluntha's Town, Wapakoneta, and Mackachack.
 To the northeast stood Wapatomica, the Shawnee's political center and site of several intertribal councils.
 To the north sat Blue Jacket's Town, Kispoktha Town, and Reed Town.
 To the west were Pigeon Town and Stony Creek, site of one of Tecumseh's first pan-Indian confederacy councils.
 From 1817 to 1832, many Shawnees were relocated to Indian Territory, which in 1907 became the state of Oklahoma.
 These Shawnees are now the Eastern Shawnee of Oklahoma.

-[South Side of Marker]:"Shawnee Villages in Logan County"
+"Shawnee Villages in Logan County"

-Map of Shawnee Villages in Logan County
+[Map of Shawnee Villages in Logan County]

 Erected 2009 by Eastern Shawnee Tribe of Oklahoma and The Ohio Historical Society.
 (Marker Number 11-46.)

 Location.
 40° 15.348′ N, 83° 45.357′ W. Marker is in West Liberty, Ohio, in Logan County.
-Marker is at the intersection of U.S. 68 and North Detroit Street (County Route 189), on the right when traveling south on U.S. 68.
+It is at the intersection of U.S. 68 and North Detroit Street (County Route 189), on the right when traveling south on U.S. 68.
 This historical marker is on the west side of the road, situated in Memorial Park.
 Touch for map.
 Marker is in this post office area: West Liberty OH 43357, United States of America.
 Touch for directions.

 Also see . . .